oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 Harbor outperformed GreenLeaf in almost all metrics, and have clearly brought in more views and customers.
 That being said, GreenLeaf’s revenue is more than $12,000 higher than that of Harbor.
 The ratio of distinct purchase count to total product sales is marginally higher for GreenLeaf (97.68%) than it is for Harbor (96.62%), meaning that both companies attract approximately the same amount of distinct customers.
 With this in mind, it becomes apparent that GreenLeaf is more profitable and a more valuable partnership.

 ## Acknowledgements
+I would first and foremost like to thank [Kaggle](https://www.kaggle.com/) for hosting the dataset that made this project possible.